Andrea Carlo Ferrari

 Andrea Ferrari (13 August 1850 - 2 February 1921) – later adopting the middle name "Carlo" – was an Italian Catholic prelate who served as a cardinal and as the Archbishop of Milan from 1894 until his death.
 Ferrari was a well-regarded pastor and theologian who led two dioceses before being appointed to the prestigious Milanese archdiocese which he led until his death.
-But he was later accused of Modernism which led to a strained relationship with Pope Pius X who finally reconciled with Ferrari in 1912.
+But he was later accused of Modernism, which led to a strained relationship with Pope Pius X, who finally reconciled with Ferrari in 1912.

-The cause for his canonization opened after his death in 1963 and he became titled as a Servant of God.
+The cause for his canonization opened after his death in 1963, and he was titled as a Servant of God.
 He was named Venerable in 1975, and Pope John Paul II beatified him in 1987.